CanevottiAlessia/miR-RF/README.md

  - `make_first_classes.py`: Python script for giving a temporary class to each pre-miRNA;
  - `make_final_classes.py`: Python script for giving the definitive class, corrected with the Fisher test, to each pre-miRNA.

-- The miR-RF_classes application works in the same environment as miR-RF application.
+- The miR-RF_classes application works in the same environment as miR-RF application, make sure it is activated.
 - All the above mentioned requirements valid for miR-RF application has to be respected also for miR-RF_classes tool.